marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/exploring-dependency-injection-in-dotnet.md

 ## ServiceProvider

 The actual instances are created and managed by the ``ServiceProvider``.
-You have already seen that in action.
+You have already seen this is previous examples, but let's dive deeper into this.

+### Resolving an instance of a service

-But, here are the methods that can be used when resolving services:
+Here are the methods that can be used when resolving services:

 ```csharp
 using Microsoft.Extensions.DependencyInjection;